kubevela/kubevela.github.io/docs/end-user/workflow/apply-component.md

         }
 ```

-If we have multiple traits, we can also loop to apply.
+If we have multiple traits, we can also apply one by one in a loop:

 ```yaml
 spec: